kgrid/kgrid-starter/setup.md

 ## Knowledge Grid Starter Installation and Set Up Guide

+If you haven't done so, download the kgrid-starter from the [Kgrid Starter release page](https://github.com/kgrid/kgrid-starter/releases).
+Choose the latest version.
+Download and unzip (to the Desktop for example).
+A folder with a name like `kgrid-starter-0.5` will be created.
+Change to that folder.

+Or, if you have a starter kit drive, the kit is aleardy unzipped into the folder.

 ### Section 1.
 Prepare your system

 To set up and run Knowledge Grid from your local machine, the system should have the following required software: